mignon-p/hs-mercury-api/README.md

 more in-depth, language-independent documentation of Mercury API, see [Mercury API Programmers Guide][2].

-Currently, the Haskell binding only supports POSIX systems, but it probably wouldn't be too hard to enable Windows support.

 The Haskell binding doesn't support background reads.
 I recommend that you just spawn a new Haskell thread and do foreground reads instead.